SummaryRead the full fact sheet

 Learning diabetes self-management – diabetes camps

-Diabetes Camps Victoria runs camps especially for children and adolescents aged between four and 17 years who have been diagnosed with type 1 diabetes.
+runs camps especially for children and adolescents aged between 4 and 17 years who have been diagnosed with type 1 diabetes.
 The goal of the program is to teach young people to manage their diabetes in a fun, safe and supportive environment, and to promote a culture of independence through adventure.

 The camps include a wide range of activities designed to provide increased freedom and fun under professional supervision and with peer support.